Orient Queen (1989): History

 In 2001, Vistamar struck a submerged object in the South Atlantic; in 2003, it struck submerged rocks near Ibiza (the ship's then home port) soon after departing on a 12-day cruise, and required repair in drydock.
 The ship was towed back by tugs and the passengers disembarked.

 In the 21st century, its ownership changed many times but it continued to be mainly operated by Plantours.
 In 2012, it was renamed and acquired by the Lebanon-based Abou Merhi Group.

 The vessel's home port was Beirut and it typically operated in the eastern Mediterranean, calling at ports in Greece and Turkey.
 There was accommodation for 370 guests.

 2020 Beirut explosion

 Orient Queen arrived in Beirut on 27 June 2020 following a 22-day voyage from King Abdullah Port in Saudi Arabia.
 On 4 August, the vessel was severely damaged by an ammonium nitrate explosion while moored at its berth.

 The ship was left listing to starboard.
 Two crew, both Filipino nationals, were killed and several people injured.
 A crewmember, interviewed after the explosion, stated "The ship is totally destroyed – the cabins, the saloon, everything".
 The ship capsized that night after its list worsened, then partially sank.
 Several other ships were damaged in the same incident.

 On 7 August, the first lawsuit related to the explosions was filed by Abou Merhi, whose offices were also destroyed.

+In July of 2022, the ship underwent the process of being broken up on-site.
+As of May 2024, the process of breaking up the ship was still ongoing.